LefdRida/lefdRida.github.io/_posts/2025-03-20-depth_estimation.md

 The network used for focal scale estimation and depth shift estimation is a PoinNet [9] applied for regression task.
 The network takes as input a 3D point cloud (B, N, 3) and apply an **input transformation block** followed by a 1D conv layer to extract features.
 A **feature transformation block** is applied on the extracted and followed by a series of 1D conv operation to result in a vector of global feature using a max aggregation.
 The max pooling is used to have invariance w.t.r point cloud order.
 The  **input transformation block** and  **feature transformation block**  contains a series of conv and linear operations and use relu as activation function and max pooling to aggregates information.
 The transormation block is used to transform the point cloud to a canonical form to have invariance w.r.t to transformation.

-contains feature transformation block, three feature fusion module and adaptive ouput module.
-The decoder starts by applying the feature transformation block on the last feature maps of ResNet (1/32 scale) and upsampling the feature maps by a factor of 2 to have 1/16 scale.
-Then it applies three feature fusion modules that each one takes two feature maps of the same scale as input. the First feature maps is an output of ResNet and the second is the output of the previous feature fusion module.
-The idea of feature fusion module is similar to UNET skip connection.
-Instead of concatenation the encoder block feature maps and decoder block ouput for a given scale, summation is used to fuse feature maps.

 ### Data Preparation

-The NUY depth dataset and blendedMVS dataset are handled respectively by `NUYDepth` and `BlendedMVSDataset` classes that store samples of images, depth map for training depth map network and point cloud with depth shift or focal scale for PointNet networks.
-The classes contain both a method
+The NUY depth dataset is handled respectively by `NUYDepth` class that stores samples of images, depth map for training depth map network and point cloud with depth shift or focal scale for PointNet networks.
+The class contains the method
 ```python
 def _generate_point_cloud():
 ```
 which generate a point cloud using Pinhol camera model.
-The classes take a data containing either the images and depth maps for `NUYDepth` or a dataframe containing the paths, and the train test split and other arguments specifyong if we train for depth map estimation of depth shift of focal scale.

-In both dataset the image and depth map are resized to (256, 256) for computational reasons in the case we are training for depth map estimation.
+The image and depth map are resized to (256, 256) for computational reasons in the case we are training for depth map estimation.
 For depth shift or focal scale estimation, we keep the full resolution of the depth map to construct the 3D point cloud, but we use only a sample of 4096 points for for computational reasons.

 The images are normalized using mean and std.
-For the NUY depth dataset we are using data augmentation, flipping and brightness adjusting as we are using only a subset of 1300 image from the data The original data has 490GB.
+We use data augmentation, flipping and brightness adjusting as we are using only a subset of 1300 image from the data The original data has 490GB.
-For blendedMVS we are eliminating some objects that corresponds to views of walls or views from bottom to ease the task a little bit.

 ### Loss and Metrics